Many believe that any claim, no matter its size, will lead to an increased car insurance rate. But this belief is all fable and no substance.

 Whether you were involved in a nightly-news-televised pileup or a rock chipped your windshield, you're probably dreading an increase in your rate.
 Some drivers are so worried that they don't file a claim or even notify their car insurance company of the incident.

-Your insurer considers many factors before deciding to adjust your rate, and thus, there are plenty of good reasons your premium may stay the same after you make a claim.
+Just know that your insurer considers many factors before deciding to adjust your rate, and thus, there are plenty of good reasons your premium may stay the same after you make a claim.

-With that in mind, here's our rundown of the 5 factors that help determine whether a claim increases your car insurance rate.
+Here's our rundown of the 5 factors that help determine whether a claim increases your car insurance rate.

 1. the severity of the incident